-The National Transmission System (NTS) is the high pressure natural gas transportation system in Great Britain designed to operate at pressures of up to 94 bar(g).
-Gas is transported through steel pipelines from coastal reception terminals and storage facilities to large consumers (such as power stations and industrial sites), storage facilities and distribution networks connected to the system.
+The NTS is the high pressure natural gas transportation system in Great Britain designed to operate at pressures of up to 94 bar(g).
+Gas is transported through steel pipelines from coastal reception terminals and storage facilities to large consumers (such as power stations and industrial sites), storage facilities and Distribution Networks connected to the system.

-National Grid owns and operates the NTS.
-It has a duty to plan and develop the system in an economic and efficient manner.
-This document describes National Grid's approach to planning and developing the NTS in accordance with its duties as a Gas Transporter and other statutory obligations relating to safety and environmental matters, and is published in accordance with Special Condition C11 of National Grid's Gas Transporter Licence in respect of the NTS.
+National Grid owns and operates the NTS and has a duty to plan and develop the system in an economic and efficient manner.
+This document describes National Grid's approach to planning and developing the NTS in accordance with its duties as a Gas Transporter and other statutory obligations relating to safety and environmental matters, and is published in accordance with Special Condition 7B of National Grid's Gas Transporter Licence in respect of the NTS ("the Licence").

-Special Condition C11 requires that National Grid maintains a Transmission Planning Code that describes the methodology used to determine the physical capability of the system, to inform parties, wishing to connect to and use the NTS, of the key factors affecting the planning and development of the system.
+Special Condition 7B requires that National Grid maintains a TPC that describes the methodology used to determine the physical capability of the system, to inform parties, wishing to connect to and use the NTS, of the key factors affecting the planning and development of the system.

-National Grid must comply with the Transmission Planning Code in planning and developing the NTS.
-National Grid must also review the Transmission Planning Code at least every two years, after consultation with the gas industry.
-Modifications to this code must be approved by the Gas and Electricity Markets Authority (GEMA) before they may be implemented.
+National Grid must comply with the TPC in planning and developing the NTS.
+National Grid must also review the TPC at least every two years, after consultation with the gas industry.
+Modifications to this code must be approved by the Gas and Electricity Markets Authority ("the Authority") before they may be implemented.